comp1100/comp1100.github.io/_sources/intro.md

 If you cannot resolve this or if your legend asks you to contact the course coordinators, please contact directly via the COMP1100 email address [COMP1100@eecs.uq.edu.au](mailto:COMP1100@eecs.uq.edu.au).

-**Communication with your team.** We will set up a class Slack workspace and create private channels for each team and their legend.
+**Communication with your team.** We will set up a class MS Teams workspace and create private channels for each team and their legend.
 This can be used for day-to-day team communication, including with the team legend.

 ## Expectations